About

 - It doesn't replace saving your invoices/receipts.

-First-time setup checklist (do this once)
+First-time setup checklist

 - Go to Settings and enter your company name.